.comment_font{ white-space: normal; word-break: break-word; overflow-wrap: break-word; width: 100%; box-sizing: border-box;}

 🐕 Tip 🐕

-Your Bailey and her Human.
+Bailey and her human mom

 Wir sind zwei deutsche Auswanderer und auf emigres-life nehmen wir Dich mit auf unsere Reise in ein neues Leben.